-Veliparib is an oral poly (adenosine diphosphate [ADP]-ribose) polymerase (PARP) inhibitor AbbVie is evaluating in multiple tumor types.11,12
+Veliparib (ABT-888) is an oral poly (adenosine diphosphate [ADP]-ribose) polymerase (PARP) inhibitor that AbbVie is evaluating in multiple tumor types.6,7

 Proposed Mechanism of Action

-Proteins of the PARP family are naturally occurring enzymes in human cells that are critical to the repair of single-strand DNA breaks.11,12 While this is a useful process to maintain the integrity of healthy cells, the same process can also repair chemotherapy-induced DNA damage in cancer cells that may have limited capacity for repairing double-strand DNA breaks.12,13 Veliparib is designed to inhibit PARP1 and PARP2, potentially leading to the accumulation of single-strand and double-strand DNA breaks in tumor cells that may have limited capacity for DNA repair, which results in chromosomal instability, cell cycle arrest, and subsequent apoptosis.11,12,14
+Proteins of the PARP family are naturally occurring enzymes in human cells that are critical to the repair of single-strand DNA breaks.6,7 While this is a useful process to maintain the integrity of healthy cells, the same process can also repair chemotherapy-induced DNA damage in cancer cells that may have limited capacity for repairing double-strand DNA breaks.7,8 Veliparib is designed to inhibit PARP1 and PARP2, potentially leading to the accumulation of single-strand and double-strand DNA breaks in tumor cells that may have limited capacity for DNA repair, which results in chromosomal instability, cell cycle arrest, and subsequent apoptosis.6,7,9

-Veliparib is being developed in settings where it can be combined with common DNA-damaging therapies like chemotherapy or radiation.11,12,15-18 It is in clinical trials for the treatment of patients with triple-negative breast cancer (TNBC) and NSCLC, as well as a number of other cancer types.
+Veliparib is being developed in settings where it can be combined with common DNA-damaging therapies like chemotherapy or radiation.6,7,10-13 It is in clinical trials for the treatment of patients with BRCA-deficient breast cancer, ovarian cancer, and lung cancer, as well as a number of other cancer types.

 View select clinical trials with veliparib now.
 To view a full list of clinical trials in which veliparib is being investigated, please visit ClinicalTrials.gov.